-Editor in chief, Professor Marcello Ferrada de Noli PhD (Karolinska Institutet, Sweden).
-Also publisher of Libertarian Books – Sweden and chairman of Swedish Doctors for Human Rights.
-Professor emeritus of epidemiology and international health, doctor in psychiatry (Karolinska Institutet), he has been a research fellow and lecturer at Harvard Medical School, and formerly Chair of the International and Cross-cultural Injury Epidemiology Research Group at the Karolinska Institutet.
-The professor is author of the book Sweden VS. Assange – Human Rights Issues, and several other titles.
-He has had a wide participation in the international and Swedish debate on issues of public health and/or human rights; i.e. exclusive interviews by Russia Today [RT], OnTheNow, TV4 Sweden, Svt Channel 2, Sputnik News; as well interviewed by Deutsche Welle, Telegiornale RAI Genova, KILTR-Scotland, Television Nacional de Chile, Russia Today [RT], OnTheNow, Channel One Russia, Rossyya 24, as well as exclusive interviews in main Swedish media, e.g. DN, SvD, Swedish Radio (SR), Swedish TV Rapport and other Svt-programs, Kanal 5, Expressen, Aftonbladet, etc. He has also published numerous op ed articles in DN, SvD, Aftonbladet and other main Swedish newspapers, and pioneered in Sweden the publication of the first blog edited by a professor (The Professors’ Blog) in 2005.
-Besides his scientific publications (see Medline), his political and HR articles has been published and/or been referred in sites such as WikiLeaks, Global Research, RT, etc.
+Chair, Professor emeritus, med dr i psykiatri Marcello Ferrada de Noli, (PhD, Karolinska Institutet, Sweden).
+He is the founder of The Indicter and of the NGO Swedish Doctors for Human Rights (SWEDHR).
+He is also CEO of Libertarian Books – Europeand founder of Professor emeritus of epidemiology and international health, doctor in psychiatry (Karolinska Institutet), he has been a research fellow and lecturer at Harvard Medical School, and formerly Chair of the International and Cross-cultural Injury Epidemiology Research Group at the Karolinska Institutet.
+The professor is author of several books, among other Sweden VS. Assange – Human Rights Issues, and Sweden’s Geopolitical Case Against Assange 2010-2019, one theme that has been paramount treated in The Indicter magazine.
+He has had extensive participation in the Swedish and international debate on issues of public health, human rights and geopolitics; i.e. exclusive interviews by TV4 Sweden, Swedish State TV (Svt), Sputnik News; as well interviewed by Deutsche Welle, Telegiornale RAI Genova, L’Ecco di Bergamo and other Italian publications, KILTR-Scotland, Television Nacional de Chile, Russia Today [RT], OnTheNow, Channel One Russia, Rossyya 24, as well as exclusive interviews in main Swedish media, e.g. Dagens Nyheter (DN), SvD, Swedish Radio (SR), Swedish TV Rapport (News) and other Svt-programs, Swedish Channel 5, Expressen, Aftonbladet, etc. He has published columns in Izvestia (Russia) and was a frequent contributor of Global Research (Canada).
+He has also published op-eds in Dagens Nyheter DN, SvD, Aftonbladet and other main Swedish newspapers.
+Founder in 2005 of the first blog published by Swedish professors (The Professors’ Blog).
+His scientific works and books have been cited in about one thousand publications. / By Dr Armando Popa, Dec 2015.
+(Updated by Dr Lena Oske, Dec 2019).

-Atttorney Andrew Kreig, J.D., M.S.L., is a Washington, DC-based author, investigative reporter, attorney, and non-profit executive who founded the Justice Integrity Project (www.justice-integrity.org) to expose threats to democracy and human rights.
+Attorney Andrew Kreig, J.D., M.S.L., is a Washington, DC-based author, investigative reporter, and non-profit executive who founded the Justice Integrity Project (www.justice-integrity.org) to expose threats to democracy and human rights.
 Active in researching political prosecutions, torture, illegal surveillance, and media bias, his most recent book is Presidential Puppetry: Obama, Romney and their Masters (www.presidentialpuppetry.com).
 Andrew Kreig began his career as a reporter with the Hartford Courant, America’s oldest (1764) newspaper still in publication, and obtained law degrees from Yale and the University of Chicago.
 He has since written and spoken widely for mainstream and alternative audiences.
 These include appearances on more than a hundred commercial broadcast stations, lectures on five continents, and human rights reports for the Huffington Post and The Professors’ Blog.

 Professor Romelsjö is the vice-chairman of SWEDHR, and also author of numerous debate articles in main Swedish media, such as DN debatt and other newspapers.
 He is also in the editorial committee of FIB-Kulturfront.

 Mr Sven Ruin, Swedish engineer, is the initiator of Accoun, an organisation focusing on legal equality and accountability as key issues to achieve respect for human rights.
 See accoun.org